 What are the issues?

-- Demand for endoscopy services is set to double over the next five years.
-Yet there is a serious lack of capacity within endoscopy units to meet this demand.
-This is having an impact on waiting times.
-Many people across the UK are waiting too long between being referred and having their test.
-Without adequate capacity to meet this demand, patients will be kept waiting for crucial diagnostic tests.
+- A serious endoscopy crisis: Demand for endoscopy services, which provide key diagnostic tests for bowel cancer, has been increasing dramatically.
+However, there is a serious lack of capacity within endoscopy units to meet this demand.
+This is having an impact on waiting times, with many people waiting too long between being referred and having their test.
+Without adequate capacity to meet this demand, patients will continue to be kept waiting for crucial diagnostic tests.

 - The quality of endoscopy service varies across the UK.
 Many units do not meet the quality standards set out by the Joint Advisory Group for Gastrointestinal Endoscopy (JAG).
 This means that some patients are being referred to units that are not up to standard and whose quality cannot be assured.
 With the added pressures that the expected increase in demand for diagnostic testing will bring, ensuring services continue to be of the highest quality is vital to stop people from dying.